Back

 Scandit app enables users to see medication information like expiration dates, correct dosage, and allergy information

-This feature allows users to see which drugs they have taken in the past and help to track the entire treatment history based on previous prescriptions.
-Order history can simplify record keeping for patients and healthcare professionals.
+This feature allows users to see which drugs they have purchased in the past and helps to track the entire treatment history based on previous prescriptions.
+Order history can simplify record-keeping for patients and healthcare professionals.

 Choose React.js and Node.js for a web-based app.
 React.js is used for the frontend part of the app — the interface with which the user interacts.
 Node.js — for the backend, or the “server” side.
 The frameworks complement each other and ensure the best performance for your app.